-A discontinuous SCK is recommended because the part is selected with CNV low, and SCK activity begins to clock out data.
+A discontinuous SCK is recommended because the device is selected with CNV low, and SCK activity begins to clock out data.

 Note that in the following sections, the timing diagrams indicate digital activity (SCK, CNV, SDI, and SDO) during the conversion.
-However, due to the possibility of performance degradation, digital activity should occur only prior to the safe data reading time, $t{\rm DATA}$, because the AD7944 provides error correction circuitry that can correct for an incorrect bit decision during this time.
-From $t{\rm DATA}$ to $t{\rm CONV}$, there is no error correction, and conversion results may be corrupted.
+However, due to the possibility of performance degradation, digital activity must occur only prior to the safe data reading time, $t{DATA}$ , because the AD7985 provides error correction circuitry that can correct for an incorrect bit decision during this time.
+From $t{DATA}$ to $t{CONV}$ , there is no error correction, and conversion results may be corrupted.

-Similarly, t{QUIET} , the time from the last falling edge of SCK to the rising edge of CNV, must remain free of digital activity.
-The user should configure the AD7944 and initiate the busy indicator (if desired in normal mode) prior to t{DATA} .
+Similarly, tQUIET, the time from the last falling edge of SCK to the rising edge of CNV, must remain free of digital activity.
+The user must configure the AD7985 and initiate the busy indicator (if desired in normal mode) prior to tDATA.